 If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.

-A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 To lock a Nest:

-- Select the Settings icon, scroll to the bottom and tap on Lock.
+• Tap the Settings icon, scroll to the bottom and find Lock.

-- Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.
+• Enter a 4-digit pin number you can remember, and then enter it twice.

-- If locking in Heat or Cool mode, define your maximum and minimum temperature range and then tap Lock at the bottom of the screen.
+• If locking in Heat or Cool mode, define your maximum and minimum temperature range and then press Lock at the bottom of the screen.

-To unlock a Nest, open the settings and choose Unlock.
-Once you enter your 4-digit pin, the Nest will be unlocked.
+When you're ready to unlock the Nest, open the settings and choose Unlock.
+As soon as you've provided your 4-digit pin, your device will be unlocked.

-8. Controlling Your Nest Thermostat from a Phone
+8. Controlling Your Nest Thermostat from Your Phone

-You can control the Nest through your Google Home app, accessible through your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+Nest thermostats can be controlled by your Google Home app, accessible through your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:
+Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

-- Download the Google Home app or, with premium Nest models, the Nest app to your phone.
+• Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-- Hook up your Nest Thermostat.
+• Hook up your Nest Thermostat.

-- Start the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.
+• Start the Google Home app on your phone and follow the instructions to select your account, link to your new device and connect to Wi-Fi.

-- There is a guided setup tool on Google, for those needing extra assistance in connecting.
+• Google offers a more in-depth setup tool, for those needing extra assistance in connecting.

-As soon as you've connected the Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
-Once you do that, making adjustments is done by dragging your finger along the screen or tapping on a plus or minus sign.
+As soon as you've connected the Nest to your Home app, you can access it by clicking Thermostat on the home screen.
+Once you do that, you can make changes to the temperature by dragging your finger along the screen or tapping on a plus or minus sign.

 9. Making a Nest Thermostat Schedule

-Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
+A Nest allows you to set temperatures schedules either on the device or on the Google Home app.
 Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, also can be controlled via the Nest app.

 There are two ways you can set up a schedule on your Nest:

-- Temperature presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
-Then, tap presets and select Edit.
+• Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
 Once you’ve made the changes, select Done.

 10. How to Set a Temperature Range on a Nest Thermostat